Robert Farquharson: Prosecution

 Sergeant Glen Urquhart gave evidence that the steering wheel of Farquharson's vehicle would require a 220-degree turn to veer as it did on the highway to leave the road.
 There was no evidence of braking before the car entered the dam.
 The vehicle's headlights, heater and ignition system were all in the off position.

 The body of the oldest child, Jai, was found protruding halfway out of the vehicle's front door.
 The other boys were discovered in the back seat.

 Police video re-enactments of the crime scene played before the court showed the car veering left, instead of right, towards the dam at the exact position on the highway the accident happened.
 Farquharson's car was found to pull slightly to the right, though not to the degree that would counteract the left-veering force according to Urquhart.

 King, a bus driver, testified that he recalled a conversation with Farquharson two months before the incident outside a fish and chip shop.
 He said his friend spoke of seeking revenge on his former wife and of wanting to "take away the things that mean the most to her", meaning the children.
 King recalled Farquharson complaining how his wife had taken the newer of the two cars.
 But King's wife could not recall her husband relaying this conversation to her that day.

 Another witness, Shane Atkinson, who discovered Farquharson on the side of the road, said Farquharson twice refused to call the 000 emergency number, preferring instead to travel to Winchelsea to tell his wife of his children's fate.
 The court transcript reveals Atkinson had to borrow a mobile phone to call police from the Winchelsea police station, which was closed for the night.
 This backs up the evidence given originally at the committal hearing that no mobile phone was available.

 Matthew Naughton, an associate professor and specialist in sleep and respiratory medicine, told the jury that it was highly unlikely Farquharson had had a coughing fit in the moments before the accident.
 He further testified that coughing to the point of blacking out is an extremely rare condition, known as cough syncope, and that Farquharson was unlikely to have had such an attack while driving given the warmth of his vehicle.
-He later conceded, however, that he had never seen cough syncope, would not know how to take a history to determine it and was sceptical even of its existence, a consideration not backed up by others in the same sphere of medicine.
+He later conceded, however, that he had never seen cough syncope, would not know how to take a history to determine it and was skeptical even of its existence, a consideration not backed up by others in the same sphere of medicine.